 About the Author

-LOUISE L. HAY is a metaphysical lecturer and teacher and the best selling author of numerous books, including You Can Heal Your Life and Empowering Women.
+LOUISE L. HAY (October 8, 1926 – August 30, 2017) was a metaphysical lecturer and teacher and the best selling author of numerous books, including You Can Heal Your Life and Empowering Women.
 Her works have been translated into 26 different languages in 35 countries throughout the world.
-Louise is the founder and chairman of Hay House, Inc., a publishing company that disseminates books, audios, and videos that contribute to the healing of the planet.
+Louise was the founder and chairman of Hay House, Inc., a publishing company that disseminates books, audios, and videos that contribute to the healing of the planet.

 - Cheer up gift for anyone seeking a little self-help (without the self-helpy-ness)